 Private investigator – definition

-A private investigator or private investigator (often abbreviated as PI or private eye) is a person who can be employe by individuals or groups to perform the services of an investigative law.
-Private investigators / lawyers often work in civil matters.
+A private investigator or private investigator (often abbreviated as PI or private eye) is a person who can be employees by individuals or groups to perform the services of an investigative law.
+Private investigators/lawyers often work in civil matters.
 Insurance companies investigate the number of questionable claims.

 Requirements for licensing the State Investigator

 The license requires that you become a licensed private investigator in 42 states and in some states you already need a city license.
-The only states that currently do not grant licenses to private investigators are: Colorado, Idaho, Mississippi, Missouri, South Dakota, and Wyoming.
+The only states that do not grant licenses to private investigators are Colorado, Idaho, Mississippi, Missouri, South Dakota, and Wyoming.

 Phone records and privacy law

 Amend Title 18, in the United States law, to strengthen the reservations of legislative staff and the public.
 Through criminal penalties for forgery or unauthorized disclosure of telephone records.

 US federal law permits the recording of telephone calls and other electronic communications with the consent of at least one party to the calls.
 Most states and territories adopted wire-based laws based on federal law, although most expanded Korean law in private talks.
 38 states and DC allow recording telephone conversations to which they are a party without telling the other party that they’re doing so.